If you have traveled internationally, you have probably visited charming, exciting places and fantasized about what it would be like to retire there.

 18. Do you really want to do this?

 If you thrive on adventure and discovering new places, you will probably enjoy this experience.

-The more flexible you are and the less you come in with expectations and pre-conceived notions, the more you are likely to enjoy your new home.
+The more patient and flexible you are and the less you approach your new country with high expectations and preconceived notions, the more you are likely to enjoy your new home.